Editor’s note:

 I want to close by saying a bit about the issue of spousal abuse, one of the ugliest remnants of patriarchy in the modern family.
 How should a libertarian legal system handle this problem?
 Today, our predominantly male (and often macho–oriented) police force is well–known for not being particularly helpful at addressing this question.
 Tracy Chapman’s song “Behind the Wall” (from the album Tracy Chapman) expresses a familiar complaint:

-I think we all could use some sleep
+and the policeman said I’m here to keep the peace will the crowd disperse I think we all could use some sleep

 Could the fact that current police forces enjoy a coercive monopoly on the provision of security within their respective territories have anything to do with this situation?
 Imagine a scenario in which different kinds of police agencies, specialising in different kinds of problem, could compete on the open market.
 A feminist police agency (perhaps a mutual–support network, perhaps a fee–for–service business, perhaps a nonprofit organisation depending on charitable contributions, perhaps some combination of the above) would most likely be far more sensitive and responsive to issues of spousal abuse than are present–day police agencies.
 A wife batterer might have to contend with three feminists armed with Uzis showing up on his doorstep to investigate.
 (In this connection, remember that gun control (which would not exist in a free nation) is one of the most effective tools of patriarchy, since it favours those with greater physical strength; widespread gun ownership and training undermine female vulnerability to male violence by compensating for average strength differences between men and women.)

-A related issue is that of self-defence against spousal abuse.
+A related issue is that of self–defence against spousal abuse.
 In a number of recent cases, a woman has killed or maimed her abusive husband because she feared a continuation of abuse, even though he was not abusing her at the precise moment she attacked him.
-Our legal system tends to treat these women as criminals, on the grounds that violent self-defence is justified only when the threat is immediate (except when it’s government that is doing the defending, at which point the criteria for justifiable pre-emptive violence seem to become extremely lax).
+Our legal system tends to treat these women as criminals, on the grounds that violent self–defence is justified only when the threat is immediate (except when it’s government that is doing the defending, at which point the criteria for justifiable preemptive violence seem to become extremely lax).
 The argument is that an abused woman should flee the home rather than staying and assaulting her abuser.
 But why should she have to leave her own home, simply because it is also the abuser’s home?
 Even our degraded legal system generally recognises that one has no duty to retreat from an attacker when one is in one’s own home.
-If you are the victim of a persistent pattern of severe rights-violations, a pattern you have every reason to expect will continue, and if external authorities offer no reliable protection, it seems to me that you are justified in undertaking your own defence, and that a libertarian court should recognise this.
+If you are the victim of a persistent pattern of severe rights–violations, a pattern you have every reason to expect will continue, and if external authorities offer no reliable protection, it seems to me that you are justified in undertaking your own defence, and that a libertarian court should recognise this.
 A competitive legal system would allow women’s perspectives a greater voice in deciding the treatment of such cases than is possible under our monopolistic system.

 Beyond patriarchy